 Adam Smith worked as a Museum curator for 15 years, including seven years at Normanby Hall.
 Lincolnshire, until 2006 when he married and moved to Hertfordshire, where he is now a part time lecturer and house husband.
 He is an Honorary research fellow for the Centre for Archival Practices and a co-educator on “Literature of the English Country House", an open online course run by the School of English.

 Paul is a former UK police officer with background in murder investigations.
 During his service he was seconded to the FBI National Academy in Virginia where he graduated with a diploma in International Law Enforcement.
 Paul now spends his time researching British historical murders and lecturing.

-Prior to his retirement, Ian was a professional genealogist with over 30 years experience in English research.
-He is currently Chairman of AGRA (Association of Genealogists and Researchers in Archives) which represents professional genealogists in England and Wales.
+Prior to retirement Ian was a professional genealogist with over 30 years experience in English research.
+He is currently chairman of AGRA (Association of Genealogists and Researchers in Archives) which represents professional genealogists in England and Wales.